al128/SOLO/README.md

 	What is SOLO?
 	-------------
 	SOLO is a jquery and Canvas utility drop-in file, designed to speed up html5 web development and simple canvas application production.
-It is still very much in production.
+It changes fairly often but it's starting to settle down.

 	What next?
 	----------
-	I'm going to continue padding out SOLO with useful snippets of code, fixing bugs, and getting it all nicely commented, structured, minified, and documented.
-SOLO.JS kindof is (and will eventually be) a really handy tool to include in any simple canvas application.
-But if you are looking for a specialised game tool, or a beginner's bootstrap, there are better tools out there.
+	I'm going to continue padding out SOLO with useful snippets of code and fixing the remaining bugs.
+One day it will be documented.
+SOLO.JS is a handy tool to include	in any simple canvas application.